 Dr. Kasinpila then talked about specific cardiothoracic emergencies and traumas that occur frequently in the emergency department.
 Myocardial contusion (bruised heart) was a big one that is often caused by blunt or high-impact accidents.
 Myocardial contusion presents very similarly to a heart attack with a troponin rise, chest pain, and an ST elevation.
 Sometimes also in the case of an MVA (motor vehicle accident), the doctor may also see a “seatbelt sign” where the seat belt stopped the patient from flying forward.
 Patients also tend to present with sternal fractures and rib fractures from the trauma.
 The standard of care is to do an EKG and echocardiography along with checking the cardiac enzymes.
 However, treatment only consists of stabilizing everything around the heart and providing supportive care to help the patient heal on themselves.
 Dr. Kasinpila then talked about hemothorax and pneumothorax, which are usually caused due to blunt or penetrating trauma which can cause issues from lung lacerations or rib fractures.
 Pneumothorax and hemothorax are differentiated since the former involves the leaking of air into the pleural space (membrane around the lungs) while the latter involves the leaking of blood into the lungs.
 They can cause a collapsed lung and even respiratory failure as the lungs are compressed by fluid.
 Diagnosis is usually done with a chest X-ray or sometimes a CT scan.
 The procedure is done on an emergency basis and involves inserting a chest tube into the patient between the 4th and 5th intercostal space.
 The chest tube goes into the pleura and stays there, draining all the fluid out of the pleural space, allowing the lung to re-expand.

 The reason why this diagnostic window is so important is that heart disease is a silent killer.
 Patients often do not have symptoms, so plaque can accumulate without much awareness.
-The plaque can then go to the heart and cause a myocardial infarction or go to the brain and cause a stroke.
-In the eye though, you can see evidence of high cholesterol buildup as the patient will have corneal arcus, a yellowish opaque ring of the eye due to hazy microdeposits that collect over time.
-On retinal imaging, the optometrists may also see Hollenhorst plaque, which is when a tiny chunk of cholesterol breaks off the inner arterial wall and get lodged in the blood vessels that go into the retina since the vessels bifurcate (gets smaller and smaller).
-This blockage causes death to all of the tissue that is fed by that vessel past this plaque.
+The plaque can then go to the heart and cause myocardial infarction or go to the brain and cause a stroke.
+In the eye though, you can see the plaque as the patient will have corneal arcus, a yellowish opaque ring of the eye.
+This Hollenhorst plaque (the name is specific to the eye) gets stuck when the eye vessel bifurcates and causes death to all of the tissue that is fed by that vessel past the blockage.
 Dr. Shui told us that this would be an immediate referral because, in this case, the patient has a high risk of MI and stroke as well.